 “We all get distracted, it’s how we manage this that counts”

-To start with, think about what you like best about working from home?
-Maybe it’s more sleep in the morning or being able to get involved with daily family activities?
+1. Think about what you like best about working from home?
+Maybe it’s a bit more sleep in the morning or being able to get involved with daily family activities.
 What have you enjoyed doing and what really matters to you?
-Are you now having lunch together or have you recognised that your partner really needs you to be around for home schooling when they take work calls in the afternoon?
-So think about what is non-negotiable in your day and what you don’t want to miss out on.
-Book these in to your routine and remember this is the trade off for other parts of your working day.
+Think about what is non-negotiable in your day and what you don’t want to miss out on.
+Book these in to your routine and remember this is the trade-off for other parts of your working day.

 Start with the physical space and set-up of your work area to reduce distractions.
 Be deliberate in your choice of work space.
 Don’t underestimate the effect a good home working environment has on your concentration and well being.
 Keep an area tidy, studies show a mess reduces our ability to focus on a task (Sabine Kastner 2015).

 Then think about those you share your house with.
 Discuss your working hours together, consider what everyone needs.
 Just because you are at home doesn’t mean you are off work.
 This might not always translate to younger members of the family but explain when and what you will do together daily, and talk to them about what you do in your work time.

 Are you looking after yourself outside of work?
 If you are physically and mentally well then this will show in your work.
 Don’t allow good habits to slip while at home.
 It will be better for you and your work long-term.
 Eat your 5 a day, rest, divide work and relaxation clearly.
 Don’t work late and over time, which is really easy to do, allowing a recharge and rest will aid problem solving and decision making.
 A Stanford study showed longer hours didn’t increase productivity (John Pencaval, 2014).